IBM/watsonx-data/developer_package/README.md

 To install watsonx.data developer version, you will need the ibm-lh-dev.tgz and the container images.

 ### Before you begin
-1. You need to procure credentials to access the container images for the developer version hosted in the IBM container registry.
+1. You need to procure credentials to access the container images for the developer version hosted in the IBM container registry. <br>
-    Students can get the read key by signing up for the Academic Initiative (link to Academic Initiative portal) If you have purchased watsonx.data, you can use your entitlement key from [My IBM](https://myibm.ibm.com/products-services/containerlibrary?_gl=1%2a1o6moo1%2a_ga%2aMTgxNzQxMzQ4OS4xNjk0NTg0Nzky%2a_ga_FYECCCS21D%2aMTY5NDY1NzI0Ny43LjEuMTY5NDY1NzcxMC4wLjAuMA..)
+    Students can get the read key by signing up for the [Academic Initiative](https://www.ibm.com/academic/home) <br>
+    If you have purchased watsonx.data, you can use your entitlement key from [My IBM](https://myibm.ibm.com/products-services/containerlibrary?_gl=1%2a1o6moo1%2a_ga%2aMTgxNzQxMzQ4OS4xNjk0NTg0Nzky%2a_ga_FYECCCS21D%2aMTY5NDY1NzI0Ny43LjEuMTY5NDY1NzcxMC4wLjAuMA..).
+Depending on how the entitlement key was generated, you will need to specify the users as either `iamapikey` or `cp`.
 3. Setup a single-node virtual machine to install the package.
 The supported operating system environments are
 - Linux
 - Windows